Amika Review: What’s Worth It, What’s Not, and What to Buy Instead

 Rating: 73/100

-Why skip: Synthetic fragrance (Butylphenyl Methylpropional, Limonene) = irritation risk.
-Too many red flags for sensitive scalps.
-Also has soy protein = obviously bad if you have soy allergies, which many do.
+Why skip: This is one of those products that smells incredible, but irritates half the people who buy it.
+If your scalp gets reactive, this isn’t worth the gamble.
+Synthetic fragrance (Butylphenyl Methylpropional, Limonene) = irritation risk.
+Also, it has soy protein = obviously bad if you have soy allergies, which many do.

 This is one I would pass on if you’re looking for a product that’s safe and non-irritating.
 Stick to something with fewer allergens.